It doesn't get any more exciting than a winner-take-all Game 7 in baseball. And the 2023 postseason brought us two in as many days.

 2020 NLCS -- Dodgers 4, Braves 3

-The Dodgers completed their NLCS comeback after falling behind, three games to one, defeating the Braves at Globe Life Field thanks to stellar defense and a pair of clutch home runs.
-Atlanta opened the scoring with an RBI single from Marcell Ozuna in the first inning, followed by a Dansby Swanson solo home run in the second.
-The Dodgers tied the game in the third inning thanks to a two-run single by Will Smith.
-An Austin Riley single in the fourth regained the lead for the Braves, but it was short-lived -- Enrique Hernández launched a game-tying homer in the sixth, and Cody Bellinger hit Los Angeles' biggest homer of the season, a go-ahead shot over the right-field wall in the seventh for a 4-3 lead.
-Julio Urías became the first pitcher in MLB history to toss three perfect innings of relief in a winner-take-all game to secure the win.
+The Dodgers completed their NLCS comeback after falling behind, three games to one, defeating the Braves at Texas' Globe Life Field -- a neutral site -- thanks to stellar defense and a pair of clutch home runs.
+Enrique Hernández launched a game-tying homer in the sixth, and Cody Bellinger hit Los Angeles' biggest homer of the season, a go-ahead shot over the right-field wall in the seventh for a 4-3 lead.
+In what was a bullpen game for the Dodgers, the team's final three pitchers of the night (Blake Treinen, Brusdar Graterol and Julio Urías) combined for six hitless innings.

 2020 ALCS -- Rays 4, Astros 2